 AUT economist Professor Gail Pacheco told Kate Hawkesby frequent residential movement is known to have poorer outcomes.

-AUT study classes 150,000 Kiwis as 'vulnerable transient' – The New Zealand Herald, 8 February 2018
+AUT study classes 150,000 Kiwis as 'vulnerable transient' – NZ Herald, 8 February 2018

 New data on New Zealand's burgeoning transient population has urged social services to call for a "game changer".

 Perpetual Guardian to test four-day week – stuff.co.nz, 8 February 2018